openharmony/docs/en/application-dev/reference/apis-ability-kit/errorcode-bundle.md

 **Error Message**

-Failed to install the HAP because an enterprise normal/MDM bundle cannot be installed on non-enterprise devices.
+Failed to install the HAP because an enterprise normal/MDM bundle cannot be installed on non-enterprise device.

 **Description**